London Fields Primary School

 Chris Packham is a British environmental speaker, photographer, author and television presenter.
 He has dedicated his life and career to his passion for the natural world.
 Chris is a conservationist and advocate for wildlife.
 He began a non for profit organisation in 2019, named 'Wild Justice' to ensure that wildlife in the UK is protected by law.
 Since 2017, Chris has been an ambassador for the National Autistic Society.
 He lives a sustainable lifestyle and encourages others to do the same.
 Most recently, he has produced a documentary with the BBC called 'Inside Our Autistic Minds' which shares the stories of four autistic people and their families.
 Chris is campaigning for representation of autistic people on platforms such as television and was quoted as saying “Better public understanding of autism across society could transform hundreds of thousands of autistic people's lives.”

-Year One, Kanneh-Mason
+Year One, Applegate Class

 Image credit: Jessica-Jane Applegate